 See those bold, capitalized letters?
 Hold on to them.
 Savor them.
 Don’t let go.
-These are going to be cornerstones of many of our tasty discussions for weeks to come.
+These are going to be a cornerstone of said-promised tasty curry experiment.
 So what do they mean?
-At their simplest, base level they translate somewhat like this:
+At a base level, something like this.

-Not too bad right?
-Hierarchy – the idea that you have a place in society (or the universe) – is hardly a novel concept.
-Laudan defines hierarchy simply, stating,“every living rank of being had appropriate foods and ways of consuming them,” (43).
-Minerals, plants, animals, and humans all have different things that are “appropriate” to eat (just go with the minerals eating thing) and more often than not we’ve got the major distinction being that animals eat raw food and humans eat cooked food.
+Hierarchy – the idea that you have a place in society, or the universe for that matter, is hardly a novel concept.
+Laudan defines hierarchy as such, that “every living rank of being had appropriate foods and ways of consuming them,” (43).
+Minerals, plants, animals, and humans all have different things that are “appropriate” to eat (just go with the minerals eating thing).

-And speaking of cooking…let’s travel over to point number 3 for a moment – “the culinary cosmos.”
+And speaking of cooking, give tenet 3 a thought, the “the culinary cosmos.”
 What this term does is tie cooking to the universe at large, making it the most fundamental of all “cosmic processes.”
 In the Ancient world babies are “cooked” inside of us, plants are “cooked” in the ground, food is “cooked” through digestion, and we cook in the kitchen.
-If you’re going to think like an Ancient you need to step away from the idea that raw is natural, because under the tenets of “culinary cosmos” the exact opposite is true.
+If you’re going to think like an ancient you need to step away from the idea that raw is natural, because under the tenets of “culinary cosmos” the exact opposite is true.

-And what about this sacrificial bargain?
+And the sacrificial bargain?
 What are the Gods eating and how does it have anything to do with us?
 Well the Gods are the reason we have any food in the first place of course!
 Cultivating plants may be a human process, but the plants are divinely endowed.
-And to thank the Gods we have to engage in periodic feasts to acknowledge them.
-Well actually, the royalty and noble class have to engage in periodic feasts with our tribute while Gods go hard on the aromas of food…but that might be a story for another day….
+And to thank the Gods we have to engage in periodic feasts of acknowledgement.
+Well actually… the royalty and noble class have to engage in periodic feasts with the tribute we grew for them while Gods go hard on the aromas of the food … but that might be a story for another day.

-Basically if we are going to think like an Ancient as we embark on this culinary journey this is what we need to remember:
+Basically if you are going to think like an ancient, this is what you need.

-- The universe as we think we know it…scrap it!
+- The universe as we know it…scrap it!
 The Universe is ordered, finite and inherently hierarchical.
-Everything has its place and should eat according to that place.
+Everything (and everyone) has their place.

 - The Gods are here and we owe them (and the King/Ruler/Leader of Invading Empire).